Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Asymptotic Normality and Coverage

 \section{Asymptotic Normality and Coverage}

-In this section, we are going to show that for each $r$, the $T_r$ statistics are asymptotically normal under proper choices of $\lambda$, which directly implies some asymptotic coverage results of the confidence set $\widehat C$.
+In this section, we show that for each $r$, the $T_r$ statistics are asymptotically normal under proper choices of $\lambda$, which further implies asymptotic coverage of the confidence set $\widehat C$ constructed in \Cref{algorithm: exp weighting}.
 The result is formally stated as Theorem~\ref{th: random center} below.
+In this section, we present our results for general $V$-fold cross-validation schemes, where the number of folds $V$ can either grow with $n$ or remain constant.

-\begin{theorem} Let $X_i \in \R^p, i \in [n]$ be IID samples with uniformly bounded entries: $\sup_{s\in [p]} \abs{X_{i,s}} \leq M$ almost surely for a constant $M$.
+\begin{theorem} Let $X_i \in \R^p, i \in [n]$, be IID samples with uniformly bounded entries: $\sup_{s\in [p]} \abs{X_{i,s}} \leq M$ almost surely for a constant $M$.
 The dimension $p$ can depend on $n$ so long as the assumptions below are satisfied.
-We further assume \begin{itemize} \item The smallest eigenvalue of covariance matrix $\operatorname{Cov}(X_1)$ is strictly bounded away from zero. \item The weighting parameter in Algorithm~\ref{algorithm: exp weighting} satisfies $\lambda_n = o(\sqrt{n})$. \end{itemize} Define the centered version of $T_r$ (also normalized with population standard deviation):
+We further assume \begin{enumerate} \item The smallest eigenvalue of covariance matrix $\operatorname{Cov}(X_1)$ is bounded away from zero by a positive constant. \item The weighting parameter in Algorithm~\ref{algorithm: exp weighting} satisfies $\lambda=\lambda_n = o(\sqrt{n})$. \end{enumerate} Define the centered version of $T_r$: